gvwilson/sensibleadventures/maddy-roo/old.md

 "Come on come on come *on*!"
 The inside door began to open.
 Wider, wider---now!
-She scraped through it just as the tentacle reached for her.
+She scraped through it just as the tentacle grabbed for her ankle.

 She stumbled down the first few steps and doubled over to catch her breath.
 Down the stairs, into the darkness.